 In simple terms, options Greeks are financial calculations that measure the sensitivity of the derivative instrument’s price (the options contract) to the underlying asset.
 The Greeks factor in various variables such as volatility, time, the price movement of the underlying asset, and interest rates to determine how these factors might affect the option’s price.

 To many investors, the Greeks are essential statistical values in making informed decisions when trading options.
 These numbers are usually displayed on trading platforms or financial portals online, and they have a lot of value for options traders.
 For example, the Theta is a statistical measure to help investors know how much the option’s value will decrease as it gets closer to the expiration date.
-The Delta measures the expected price movement of the option’s price in relation to a change in $1 of the underlying asset’s price.
+The Delta measures the expected price movement of the option’s price concerning a change in $1 of the underlying asset’s price.
 This is how the Greeks work – every letter represents a specific sensitivity of the option contract to dependent variables.

-Overall, stock options greeks are most commonly used by stock traders who need to analyze equity positions and their portfolios.
-However, options are available in almost any market, which means that options greeks are also an excellent knowledge and trading tool for forex and commodity traders.
+Overall, stock options Greeks are most commonly used by stock traders who need to analyze equity positions and their portfolios.
+However, options are available in almost any market, which means that options Greeks are also an excellent knowledge and trading tool for forex and commodity traders.

 The 5 Types of Options Greeks

 There are five types of options greeks; each has its calculation and measures a different factor that might affect the price of the option.
 Those are: